-Europe's best-preserved 17th-century city, Amsterdam is quaint and jarring, traditional and modern.
-Filled with history and happy-go-lucky, it’s a delight to explore.
-Uniquely entertaining Amsterdam shows us Rembrandts and Van Goghs, more bikes than cars, flirting prostitutes, and pot-filled coffeeshops — all under tall, skinny facades leaning out below quaint church towers.
+Amsterdam — Europe's best-preserved 17th-century city — is simultaneously quaint and jarring, traditional and modern.
+Filled with history and still happy-go-lucky, it's a delight to explore.
+Uniquely entertaining Amsterdam shows off its Rembrandts and Van Goghs, more bikes than cars, flirting prostitutes, and pot-filled coffeeshops — all under tall, skinny facades leaning out over placid canals.

 The newest and most striking feature of the Amsterdam skyline is EYE, a film museum and cinema housed in an übersleek modern building immediately across the water from Central Station.
 Heralding the coming gentrification of the north side of the IJ waterway, EYE (a play on "IJ") is a complex of museum spaces and four theaters playing mostly art films (shown in their original language, with selections organized around various themes).
 Its many other offerings include a Sunday afternoon program of silent films with live musical accompaniment, special exhibits on film-related themes, a free permanent exhibit in the basement, a shop, and a trendy terrace café with great waterside seating.
 Helpful attendants at the reception desk can get you oriented.

-Several boat-tour companies shuttle tourists on a variety of routes covering different combinations of the city’s top sights.
-If you’re a confident boater, consider renting a serious vessel.
+Several boat-tour companies shuttle tourists on a variety of routes covering different combinations of the city's top sights.
+If you're a confident boater, consider renting a serious vessel.
 Sloep Delen has a fleet of 12-seater boats with silent electric motors.
-Captaining your little ship is fun, and you’re just minutes away from the idyllic canals of the Jordaan neighborhood.
-While it’s designed for locals to book on the Web, for tourists it’s easiest to call and pay an attendant who will meet you at the dock, give you a little map and suggestions, and set you free.
+Captaining your little ship is fun, and you're just minutes away from the idyllic canals of the Jordaan neighborhood.
+Locals book online and use their smartphones to unlock their boat; for tourists it's smart to call and pay an attendant who will meet you at the dock, give you a little map and suggestions, and set you free.

 Holland's Golden Age shines with the best collection anywhere of the Dutch Masters — from Vermeer's quiet domestic scenes and Steen's raucous family meals, to Hals' snapshot portraits and Rembrandt's moody brilliance.
 This delightful museum — much improved after a long renovation — offers one of the most exciting and enjoyable art experiences in Europe.
 As if in homage to Dutch art and history, the Rijksmuseum lets you linger over a vast array of objects and paintings, appreciating the beauty of everyday things.